COMPUTER SCIENCE PLACEMENT EXAMS

 PLACING OUT OF CSCI-UA.0101, INTRODUCTION TO COMPUTER SCIENCE - 1 hour 50 minutes

 If you have taken the AP exam in Computer Science (the A version) administered by the ETS and received a 4 or a 5 as your grade, you do not need to take this placement exam and you may register for CSCI-UA.0102 right away.

 If you wish to place out of CSCI-UA.0101 (Introduction to Computer Science), into CSCI-UA.0102 (Data Structures), and have taken a college level class studying C++ or Java at a reasonably advanced level (including arrays, functions, recursion, and objects), you may take the "NYU Computer Science Placement Exam".
-Students are given 90 minutes to complete the exam and may use either C++ or Java to answer the questions.
+Students may use either C++ or Java to answer the questions.